| hard

 05, 2001 - I read a lot concerning the jews, does

-that apply to me today?
+that apply to me today? when

 I read scripture, especially romans, I read a lot concerning the jews